Columbia Engineering Cybersecurity Boot Camp

 Description:

-You will dive into network configuration, design, protocols and data communication.
-You will study cryptography, network security, cloud security, and virtualization.
+Dive into network configuration, design, protocols, and data communication.
+Study cryptography, network security, and web development as it relates to cybersecurity.

 What You Will Learn: